Admission to the Master of Social Work

 - a detailed curriculum vitae outlining all relevant work, research and volunteer experience for the past five years

-- two letters of reference that must be sent directly to the Admissions Office by your referees.
+- two letters of reference that must be sent directly to the Admissions Office through the automatically generated reference request form that designated referees will be sent upon submission of application for admission.
+Guidelines for referees are included in the reference request form that will be sent to them.
 If you are currently in university, or if you have been out of university for two years or less, submit one academic reference from a university instructor and one reference from a supervisor from your most recent paid employment.
 If you have been out of university for more than two years you may provide two references from employers, with one being from your most recent employer.
-Please refer your references to the Reference Letter Guidelines section below.

 - official transcript from an accredited BSW program.
 If you have a STU transcript you will not need to submit it as our Admissions Office has access to it.